rzc0d3r/PyCompressor/README.md

 - **Compressed code will work as well as the source code!!!**

+### But this removes the possibility of normal assembly by pyinstaller!!!

+---

 - The program supports 2 modes of operation: code compression and decompression

 - It also supports input of both a **single file** for processing and a **whole directory**